What Tenants Need to Know When a Landlord is Selling their Building (Part Two)

 2. Ellis Act Evictions

 Less common than OMIs are Ellis Act evictions.
 This state law gives landlords the right to “go out of the rental business” by evicting all the tenants in a building in one fell swoop.
-Many landlords threaten this type of eviction in order to coerce tenants into accepting buyout offers.
+Many landlords threaten this type of eviction in order to pressure tenants into accepting buyout offers.

 Because Ellis evictions can seriously impact the long-term value of a building it’s usually a last resort for owners.
 It is also a drawn out process, which can be further dragged out when tenants refuse to vacate and fight eviction efforts in court.
 With that in mind, if your landlord mentions they are considering Ellis’ing your building if you won’t agree to a buyout they may very well be bluffing.